ENTROPY_SRC HWIP Technical Specification

 When the IP is disabled by clearing the MODULE_ENABLE register, all health checks are disabled and all counters internal to the health checks are reset.

-Once a noise source has been selected through configuration, the raw noise data processing begins.
-This ENTROPY_SRC block will do health checks, collect and pack bits, and finally send them through a conditioning unit.
-There are two modes in which entropy bits are delivered, boot-time and FIPS/CC mode.
-Boot-time mode will deliver bits sooner for specific on-boot obfuscation applications, though the bits may not yet have been subjected to the same level of startup health checks required for FIPS or CC compliance.
+There are two modes in which entropy bits are delivered, boot-time / bypass mode and FIPS/CC compliant mode.
+Boot-time / bypass mode will deliver bits sooner for specific on-boot obfuscation applications, though the bits may not yet have been subjected to the same level of startup health checks required for FIPS or CC compliance.

-Boot-time mode also has the feature that it bypasses the SHA conditioning function, as only 384 bits are used in the initial boot-time seed.
+Boot-time / bypass mode also has the feature that it bypasses the SHA conditioning function, as only 384 bits are used in the initial boot-time seed.

 Compatibility